ADULT SOCCER LEAGUE RULES

 - The ball must be on or behind the touchline.

-Failure to observe any of the above causes the kick in is retaken by the opposing team.
+Failure to observe any of the above causes the kick-in to be retaken by the opposing team.

 The ball is in play when it is kicked and moves.